It might be because I’m a former Apple employee, but I truly believe there is indeed an app for that.

 - Great project management capabilities.
 Scrivener makes it easy to set targets for writing sessions and whole projects, reducing the time needed to write a book.
 It’s easy to monitor them and ensure you are sticking to your schedule.

 If you’re new to Scrivener, expect a bit of a learning curve.
 However, please persist.
-It’s well worth it and Scrivener truly can help almost every area of your author life.
+It’s well worth it and Scrivener truly can help almost every area of your author life, whether you’re writing a book, a play, or a blog post about meals you can cook with a deep fryer.
+Literally anything!

 Social media marketing is often a divisive topic among authors.